zywang1603/AENN-nowcasting/README.md

 Then you can run [testrun0401.py](https://github.com/zywang1603/AENN-nowcasting/blob/master/precipitation_forecasting/testrun0401.py)  to train the model.
 In this file, you can change the training settings.

+If you want to visualize your results, you can run [visualization.py](https://github.com/zywang1603/AENN-nowcasting/blob/master/precipitation_forecasting/visualization.py)

+If you want to expand your verification to catchments, you can project images with catchment shapefiles.
+Alternatively, you can directly project with catchment coordinates.

+For the four catchments I verify in my thesis, the coordinates in original 765*700 images are:

+Aa: [467:515 , 386:431]

+Delfland: [432:457 , 296:322]

+Hupsel: [421:424 , 473:476]

+Regge: [371:410 , 450:494]

 Training Process:

 Training set: 40,000 events selected from rainy events between 2008-2017  [NL_2008-2017.npy](https://github.com/zywang1603/AENN-nowcasting/blob/master/precipitation_forecasting/datasets/NL_2008-2017.npy)